Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-The code use the *dtypes* function to get the type of each columns [[13]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dtypes.html).
+The code use the [*dtypes* [14]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dtypes.html)function to get the type of each columns.

 ```python
     # get the data type